konyomba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-./3-path a script that counts the number of directories in the PATH ./4-global_variable script prints list of environment variables /5-local_variables script lists all local variables and environment variables and function
+./3-path a script that counts the number of directories in the PATH ./4-global_variable script prints list of environment variables /5-local_variables script lists all local variables and environment variables and function ./6-create_local_variable script creates a local variable named BEST with value of School